Yasasr1/test/oidc-conformance-tests/README.md

 1. open test_runner.sh using a text editor and make the following modifications
    - assign url of conformance suite to CONFORMANCE_SUITE_URL. default is https://localhost:8443
    - assign the path of conformance-suite folder to CONFORMANCE_SUITE_PATH
+   - assign the path to identity server zip file to PRODUCT_IS_ZIP_PATH
    - set IS_LOCAL to true. default is false
 2. Save and exit
 3. Run the script using ```sudo bash test_runner.sh```